A Keen Eye on Hand Tools: Tapping User-Centric Insights to Drive Design Innovation

 Ames True Temper

-Sundberg-Ferar helped Ames True Temper design a line of innovative pruning tools that include the hand pruners shown here.
-SF crossed referenced ideal user experiences with competitor’s vulnerabilities to help identify uncontested marketspaces.
+Sundberg-Ferar worked with Ames True Temper to design a line of innovative pruning tools that include the hand pruners shown here.
+The team cross-referenced ideal user experiences with competitors’ vulnerabilities to help identify uncontested marketspaces.
 Research revealed opportunities to improve the ergonomics of the grips while at the same time creating a unique visual element (the “finger ring”) that distinguishes these premium pruners at the point of purchase.
 Versions for both men and women were designed to optimize comfort, addressing differences in hand and finger size.

-Through hours of user observations and interviews with professional landscapers, master gardeners and amateur gardeners, SF consistently noted handling difficulties with the pruning tools being used, and compensatory behaviors that signaled inherent design deficiencies.
+Through hours of user observations and interviews with professional landscapers, master gardeners and amateur gardeners, the team consistently noted handling difficulties with the pruning tools being used, and compensatory behaviors that signaled inherent design deficiencies.

-In response to these insights, SF focused on incorporating unique design elements that allowed the user to maintain greater control of the tools and delivered enhanced handling security.
+In response to these insights, we focused on incorporating unique design elements that allowed the user to maintain greater control of the tools and delivered enhanced handling security.

 Ames True Temper: Pruning Tools